 About the UBI Center

-Mission: Produce open-source research to inform a robust policy debate around universal basic income.
+Our mission: To produce open-source research that informs a robust policy debate around universal basic income.

 UBI is worth serious research and public discourse.